-International students seeking enrollment in a communications degree program will at some time have to complete an application.
+International students seeking enrollment in a communications degree program will have to complete an application.
 This process is a fundamental platform in beginning almost any communication career.
-Though each school differs on admission requirements, it is important to know what to expect before applying for communication degree programs.
+Though each school differs in regard to admission requirements, it is important to know what to expect before applying to communication degree programs.

-The application process for a communication degree is a vital step in commencing with almost any communication career.
+The application process for a communication degree is a vital step in almost any communication career.
 Though the process differs with each school, a few aspects of the process should be expected at any college.
-Still, international students interested in enrolling in a communication degree program should check the school’s website to ensure that the requirements are known.
-The process may seem daunting, but if students prepare ahead of time, submit the documents and requirements by the deadline and focus on the quality of the application, they will have a better chance of being accepted into one of the many top communication schools in the US.
+Still, international students interested in enrolling in a communication degree program should check the school’s website to ensure that they are familiar with the requirements.
+The process may seem daunting, but if students prepare ahead of time, submit the documents and requirements by the deadline, and focus on the quality of the application, they will have a better chance of being accepted into one of the many top communication schools in the US.

 Usually the application will require a fee and a few short answer questions or essays.
-The fee will most likely range from $20-$100 depending on the rigor and selectivity of the university as well as the cost of the school and whether or not the school is public or private.
+The fee will most likely range from $20-$100 depending on the rigor and selectivity of the university as well as the cost of the school and whether the school is public or private.
 Most applications will require at least one essay.
 The essay may ask why the student wants to participate in the communication degree programs offered by their university or what the student deems to be his most successful moment.
-Whatever the question is, it is important that the student spends enough of time on this portion of the essay, adding his voice in a well-written essay that the school will remember.
+Whatever the question is, it is important that the student spends enough of time on this portion of the application and produces well-written essay that the school will remember.
 Some applications will also ask for recommendation letters and other supporting documents to highlight why the student will be a considerable asset to the university.